Chart Color Schemes

 An assessment of population growth drivers in Angle Park reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Anticipating future population dynamics, an above median population growth of national areas is projected, with the area expected to expand by 380 persons to 2041 based on aggregated SA2-level projections, reflecting with an increase of 0.1% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering projected demographic shifts, an above median population growth is projected for the Angle Park statistical area (Lv2), with the area expected to expand by 379 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 6.7% in total over the 17 years.

 Frequently Asked Questions - Population